yseop/jenkinsapi/doc/source/index.rst

     pip install jenkinsapi

-Or..
+Or

 .. code-block:: bash

     easy_install jenkinsapi

  * In Jenkins > 1.518 you will need to disable "Prevent Cross Site Request Forgery exploits".
- * Remember to set the Jenkins Location in general settings - Jenkins' REST web-interface will not work if this is set incorrectly.
+ * Remember to set the Jenkins Location in general settings - Jenkins REST web-interface will not work if this is set incorrectly.

 Examples
 --------